jenova-marie/ninshubur/README.md

 ### 🌹 Removing a Priestess (revoking consent)

-When a Priestess revokes consent or leaves the order, Ninshubur should stop archiving her *and* delete her existing data from every store.
+When a Priestess revokes consent or leaves the order, 𒀭Ninshubur should stop archiving her *and* delete her existing data from every store.

 There are two paths here too — incremental and reset — but the **reset path is strongly recommended for revocations** because it gives you a clean privacy guarantee with zero risk of orphaned state in Qdrant or stale Postgres rows.